 On March 31, 2020, Governor Pritzker declared a continuing disaster in Illinois.
 By this time, there were almost 6,000 cases of COVID-19 in the state.
 The disaster proclamation had 12 different sections to both make it easier for the state to respond and to make it easier for Illinois residents to access testing and diagnostic services.

 Governor Pritzker once again renewed the disaster declaration on April 30.
 He will seemingly continue to renew it each month so long as the public health crisis continues.

 The Plan for Reopening Illinois

-Illinois currently has a plan for the phased reopening of the state.
-It is called Restore Illinois.
+Illinois currently has a plan for the phased reopening of the state called Restore Illinois.
 Governor Pritzker's plan consisted of five phases.
 Illinois is already in Phase 2 of the plan which follows the flattening of the curve.
 Phase 2 allowed some businesses to reopen.
 Phase 3 cannot start before May 29.

 For purposes of reopening, Governor Pritzker has divided the state into five regions.
 The conditions in each of the regions will be assessed before making any decisions.